• ECTS

 Objectives

-- Introduction to the methods of studying past environments and fossil organisms;
+- Introduction to methods for studying past environments and fossil organisms;

-- Ability to relate (1) the theoretical body of ecology and evolutionary biology to (2) paleoecological data;
+- Ability to make connections between (1) the theoretical corpus of ecology and evolutionary biology and (2) paleoecological data;

 - Knowledge of societal issues associated with the study of past environments;

-- Mastery of the tools for the study of past environments and fossil organisms;"
+- Proficiency in tools for studying past environments and fossil organisms;

 Read more

-Notion of ecology and evolution seen in M1S1.
+Concepts of ecology and evolution as seen in M1S1.

 Read more